wittymindstech/video-gallery-s3-ec2/README.md

 # Steps to execute this project

-# launch ec2 Ubuntu instance
+# launch ec2 Ubuntu instance also download the pem file

+# connect to ec2 instance using instance using terminal or putty

+# execute below commands on ubuntu instance

 `sudo apt-get update`